tilburgsciencehub/website/content/topics/Analyze/machine-learning/supervised/ml_regression_python.md

 For this tutorial the [dataset]( https://www.kaggle.com/datasets/anthonypino/melbourne-housing-market) on housing prices from kaggle will be used.

 ## Machine learning Linear Regression Pipeline
-In regression, we have a set of steps to follow, but not all of them are needed for every project.
-It depends on the data, the type of regression used, and the specific problem.
-However, there are some steps that are vital for every regression project like the train-test split.

 ### Get the Data
 To import CSV data into Pandas, use the read_csv function, accepting file paths or URLs.
 This method offers customization options via various parameters.
 Explore reading data from Kaggle click [here](https://ravi-chan.medium.com/how-to-download-any-data-set-from-kaggle-7e2adc152d7f) .